 - Connected to a Smith machine, allowing for squats (and other exercises) in one plane of motion

 Most commercial gyms will have a Smith machine somewhere in the facility.
-This piece of gym equipment is unique in that it is a squat rack with a bar connected to rails, allowing the barbell to only move in one plane of motion—usually up and down.
+This piece of gym equipment is unique in that it is a squat rack with a bar connected to rails, allowing the barbell to only move in one plane of motion (usually up and down).

-While I’m more of a fan of functional movements and free weights, the Smith machine can be used for some movements to vary your training, such as rows or a bench press.
+While I’m more of a fan of functional movements and free weights, the Smith machine can be useful for some movements to vary your training, such as rows or a bench press.
 However, as a weightlifter and coach, I would always recommend you learn how to squat outside of a Smith machine, where you will also get the most functional benefits.

 Factoring in Collars and Plates